ZheyuanXie/CUDA-Path-Tracer-Denoising/INSTRUCTION.md

   be checked against the entire mesh by first checking rays against a volume that completely bounds the mesh.
 For full credit, provide performance analysis with and without this optimization.
-* Hierarchical spatial datastructures - for better ray/scene intersection testing
+* Hierarchical spatial data structures - for better ray/scene intersection testing
   * Octree recommended - this feature is more about traversal on the GPU than perfect tree structure
-  * CPU-side datastructure construction is sufficient - GPU-side construction was a [final project.](https://github.com/jeremynewlin/Accel)
+  * CPU-side data structure construction is sufficient - GPU-side construction was a [final project.](https://github.com/jeremynewlin/Accel)
   * Make sure this is toggleable for performance comparisons
   * If implemented in conjunction with Arbitrary mesh loading, this qualifies as the